How to Add a New Page to the WordPress Navigation Menu

 During the live, one of the viewers asked whether all pages are already responsive for all devices.
 Flatsome gives you the capability to customize according to the viewport the site is being viewed on.
 Depending on the layouts you use, it may be necessary to tweak your design so that it is responsive across the full range of devices.
-Flatsome makes this very easy to accomplish.
-In the video, I demonstrate how to make a demo page responsive, by selecting a pre-existing page.
-We take a look at the page on the front end first.
+All good themes and page builders make this possible.

 Should you Build First on Desktop, Tablet or Mobile?